roeyhappy/AIoT-workshop/README.md

 Then your step 2 is done!!!!!!!!!!!!!!!!!!!!!!!!

 ## Step 3: Transfer your IoT Data to IoT core in AWS
-An face image is not enough to identify youself, you need extra information to show youself.
-And the information will trigger the publich to GCIT Family in Golden Pocket.
+An face image is not enough to identify yourself, you need extra information to show youself.
+And the information will trigger the publish to GCIT Family in Golden Pocket.
 There are two function you need to work with.
 ### initialize_connectivity()
 This function is used to initialize the IoT core connection.
-There are 5 varibles that you need to work with:
+There are 5 variables that you need to work with:

-+  Your Beautyful work should be under!!!!!!!
++  Your Beautiful work should be under!!!!!!!
     + endpoint = 'put your endpoint here'
     + port = 'put your port number here'
     + root_cert= 'put your root certification location here'